 Welcome to Illinois!

-As your IT partners, Engineering IT aims to help ensure your experience at Illinois is a positive one.
-One of our colleagues should have reached out to you in order to identify what type of computer equipment you need for your office.
-Beyond your office environment there may be other aspects of your appointment at Illinois that require more specialized attention such as transferring research projects or making sure your students have access to resources necessary for a course you might teach.
-A full list of our available services can be found on our website.
+As your IT partners, Engineering IT aims to help ensure your experience at Illinois is a great one.
+Beyond your office environment there may be other aspects of your work at Illinois that require more specialized attention such as transferring research projects or making sure your students have access to resources necessary for a course you might teach.
+There are several services described below in the expandable sections, or you can visit our Getting Started page for a more complete list of the many ways we can help.

 Our goal is to help provide a smooth transition to Illinois for you and your team, so if you have any questions about these or any other topics, please don’t hesitate to reach out by emailing firstname.lastname@example.org.